MicrosoftDocs/visualstudio-docs.es-es/docs/test/using-shims-to-isolate-your-application-from-other-assemblies-for-unit-testing.md

 ---
-title: "Usar correcciones de compatibilidad (shim) para aislar la aplicación de otros ensamblados para la prueba unitaria | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Using shims to isolate your application from other assemblies for unit testing | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: